numerai/numerox/examples/transform.rst

 Make your own
 -------------

-You can make your own (secret) transformation of the data.
+You can make your own (secret) transformations of the features.
 Let's multiply all features by 2::

     >>> x = 2 * data.x